Running Performance Analysis

 One on One Running Analysis

 We offer one on one running assessments that analyze the individual’s mechanics when they run as well as their technique.
-Both mechanics and technique impact how an athlete feels when they run and both are best corrected with personalized programming with our running specialist.
+Both mechanics and technique impact how an athlete feels when they run.
+Additionally, mechanics and technique are best corrected with personalized programming from our running specialist.
 The initial assessment is 90 minutes in length and follow-up sessions are 60 minutes each.

 Local athletic teams and clubs can greatly reduce their risk of injury by learning to incorporate proper running technique drills into their warm-ups.
 Understanding how your body moves like an athlete and being able to perceive that movement is the key to unlocking your potential.
 Our Certified Running Technique Specialist can come to your practice and spend time teaching these foundational skills to your athletes and coaches.
-Keep your athletes on the field and running pain-free by setting up group training with your team.
-Call our office to learn more.
+Keep your athletes on the field and running pain-free by setting up group training and running performance analysis with your team.
+Call our office to learn more!